ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 <li>Figure 1 contains a diagram representing the considered scenario when designing the 3W Dataset 2.0.0 ...</li>
 <li>This figure only covers the components necessary for a good understanding of how 3W Dataset 2.0.0 was conceived ...</li>
 <li>In summary, this picture shows the production platform, the well itself, the wet Christmas tree [add ref], the production and service lines, as well as sensors and valves ...</li>
 </details>

 <summary>
-3. Figure 1 [author created from the used diagram in the article describing 3W Dataset 1.0.0] ...
+&nbsp;&nbsp;&nbsp; 3.
+Figure 1 [author created from the used diagram in the article describing 3W Dataset 1.0.0] ...
 </summary>

 <details>